GoldenWeiss/HertzMuse/README.md

-Integration project made in college (2020).
+Integration project made in college (2020) on spectral analysis.
 We tried notes detection using the Fourrier transform and a naive tonguing-detection algorithm.
 The following libraries are required to run this app :<br />

 JavaFx<br />